petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/segmentation/segments-editor-ui-reference.md

 | Parent Organization | Select a specific parent organization.                                    |
 | Type                | Select the type of organization, if organization types have been defined. |

-Since Liferay DXP 7.2 SP2+, these properties are also available for Organizations:
+Since Liferay DXP 7.2 SP2+, these properties are also available for organizations:

 | Property | Description                                                      |
 |:---------|:-----------------------------------------------------------------|